-When deciding to try acupuncture you should be ready to commit to a health plan.
-You can not just receive one treatment and bam! that’s it.
-It will take a series of sessions to have an affect.
-Think at least three months, at first the sessions being closer together then moving farther apart once you are balanced.
-I personally see an acupuncturist monthly as part of my total health system, you should check it out.
+When deciding to try acupuncture, you should be ready to commit to a health plan.
+You cannot just receive one treatment and bam! that’s it.
+It will take a series of sessions to have an effect.
+Think at least three months; at first, the sessions are closer together then they will move farther apart once you are balanced.
+I personally see an acupuncturist monthly as part of my total health system; you should check it out.

 by: Robin Hays and Nancy Rakela

 TCM describes the female reproductive system as a network of energy systems.
 Each energy system has complementary organs and hormonal responses.
 This network responds to stress, chemicals, lack of exercise, poor diet and excess emotions all of which can put the body ‘out of balance’.
 A TCM practitioner will carefully determine the state of your imbalances and prescribe an individualized program of herbs, acupuncture and diet to help you create the correct environment for fertility and pregnancy.

 Psychological stress can have a negative effect on couples facing fertility problems.
 Stress leads to the release of stress hormones and causes detrimental effects on mechanisms responsible for a normal ovulatory menstrual cycle.
 The success of acupuncture for reducing stress and anxiety is due to its beta-endorphin release and sympathetic calming effects.
 Stress causes the sympathetic nervous system to be over-stimulated.
 Thus, the blood flow is diverted away from the ovaries and uterus to the adrenals (stress coping gland) instead.
 This can cause irregular cycles, lack of ovulation, and infertility.
 Electro-acupuncture and Femoral Artery Massage redirect the blood flow back to the ovaries and uterus, enhancing fertility and regulating your cycle.

 Acupuncture Strengthens The Immune System